Together, we can beat COVID-19.

 COVID-19 Webinars

-We want to provide the LGBTQ+ community and our allies with the tools and training they need to endure this crisis.
-Join us for a series of webinars on topics ranging from unemployment benefits, job applications, healthcare and more.
+In efforts to provide the LGBTQ+ community and our allies with the tools and training they needed during the pandemic. we’ve developed a series of webinars on topics ranging from unemployment benefits, job applications, healthcare and more.